wpswings/woo-refund-and-exchange-lite/readme.md

 This feature enables the admins to have an overall insight into the refund, return, exchange, and cancellation of the website.

 **2. Refund Policy Feature**:
-This is an outstanding setup tab available on the WooCommerce RMA plugin, to set up the predefined set of rules for the refund request.
+This is an outstanding setup tab available on the WooCommerce RMA plugin, in order to set up the predefined set of rules for the refund request.

 **3. Advanced Wallet System**:
 The WooCommerce Return plugin provides flexibility to your customers to get the refunded amount in the customers' e-wallet of your store.

 **4. Partial Refund and Exchange or Cancel**:
-Creating partial WooCommerce refunds and exchanges or cancellations is not a hassle anymore.
+Creating partial WooCommerce refunds and exchanges or cancellation is not a hassle anymore.
 The users can utilize our Partial Refund/Exchange/Cancel order feature of the plugin.

 **5. Stock Management**:
-Automated inventory management is carried out successfully with this WooCommerce RMA Plugin feature, saving time and precisely controlling stock without further effort.
+Automated inventory management is carried out successfully with this WooCommerce RMA Plugin feature, saving time and precisely controlling stock without the need for further effort.

 **6. Global Shipping**:
 The global shipping amount can be charged on the order/categories against refund/exchange.